ChaoticHackingNetwork/hArch/README.md

 # Harch {Hackers Arch} - A quick, simplistic Arch Linux box with a minimal selection of powerful hacking tools, a lightweight hacker OS!!!

 Harch is intended for Security Researchers, preferably those who want to get into Ethical Hacking but have an old or slow system...
-The tools(which are not pre-installed rather a txt file to install aftwards to save on install time) at your disposal are powerful in the right hands!
-The lightweight(if you choose) Arch design speeds up install time as well not having unneeded applications taking up precious resources! **Works great with HypverV or Virtualbox**
+The tools(Downloaded during install or after, your choice) are many of the basic but widely used tools out there!
+The lightweight Arch design speeds up install time as well not having unneeded applications taking up precious resources! **Works great with HypverV or Virtualbox**

 Default Features: